Queen Inmok: Early life

-The future queen was born on 15 December 1584, Hansongbang, Hanseong, during the reign of King Seonjo.
-Her father, Kim Je-nam, was member of the Yeonan Kim clan and her mother was member of the Gwangju No clan.
-Through her father, she a maternal 6th great-granddaughter of Princess Jeongui and a maternal 7th great-granddaughter of Queen Soheon and King Sejong.
-Through her mother, she is also the maternal 7th great-granddaughter of King Sejong and Queen Soheon through her 6th great-grandfather, Grand Prince Imyeong.
+The future queen was born on 5 December 1584, Hansongbang, Hanseong, during the reign of King Seonjo.
+Her father, Kim Je-nam, was member of the Yonan Kim clan and her mother was member of the Gwangju No clan.

+In both sides of her family's, Lady Kim had distant royal relations.
+Through her paternal step grandmother, she was a maternal 6th step great-granddaughter of Princess Jeongui and a maternal 7th step great-granddaughter of Queen Soheon and King Sejong.
 Princess Jeongui was the older sister of King Munjong, King Sejo, and Grand Prince Imyeong.

+Through her mother, she was also the maternal 7th great-granddaughter of King Sejong and Queen Soheon through her 6th great-grandfather, Grand Prince Imyeong.
+Through her paternal grandmother, she was also a 4th great-granddaughter of Grand Prince Imyeong.

-Lady No was also a paternal cousin of Crown Princess Minhoe’s maternal grandmother; making Lady Kim a first cousin twice removed of the princess consort.
+Lady No was a paternal cousin of Crown Princess Minhoe's maternal grandmother; making Lady Kim a first cousin two times removed of the princess consort.

-Through her paternal great-grandfather, Lady Kim was a first cousin thrice removed of Kim Ahn-ro and also became the 8th great-grandaunt of Kim Su-deok, Prince Kang’s wife, through her younger brother, Kim Gyu.
+Through her paternal great-great-great-grandfather, Lady Kim was a first cousin thrice removed of Kim Allo and also became the 8th great-grandaunt of Kim Su-deok, Prince Kang's wife, through her younger brother, Kim Gyu.